Chapter 5. Scaling a user-provisioned cluster with the Bare Metal Operator

 5.1.
 About scaling a user-provisioned cluster with the Bare Metal Operator

 You can scale user-provisioned infrastructure clusters by using the Bare Metal Operator (BMO) and other metal3 components.
 User-provisioned infrastructure installations do not feature the Machine API Operator.
-The Machine API Operator typically manages the lifecycle of bare-metal hosts in a cluster.
+The Machine API Operator typically manages the lifecycle of bare-metal nodes in a cluster.
 However, it is possible to use the BMO and other metal3 components to scale nodes in user-provisioned clusters without requiring the Machine API Operator.

 5.1.1.
 Prerequisites for scaling a user-provisioned cluster